Asus Smartphones Discounted in Flipkart Month-End Mobiles Fest

 Asus has joined hands with Flipkart to offer attractive discounts and other offers during the ongoing Flipkart Month-End Mobiles Fest.
 Flipkart's sales fest is now live and will continue till February 28, 2019.
 The Asus smartphones that have received discounts as part of the sales fest include the flagship Asus ZenFone 5Z, the Asus ZenFone Max Pro M2 and the ZenFone Max Pro M1, alongside the low-end ZenFone Lite L1.
-Aside from the lower price, Flipkart is offering no-cost EMI plans and complete mobile protection plan at a lower price.
+Other Flipkart offers include no-cost EMI plans and complete mobile protection plan at a lower price.
+In addition to the Asus phones, Flipkart is providing discounts on the phones like Honor 9N, LG G7 ThinQ, Samsung Galaxy S8, and more.

 Flipkart month-end sale on mobile phones